Google awards $250,000 for new OU Polytechnic Institute in Tulsa

 Google has given the University of Oklahoma $250,000 to support the creation of the OU Polytechnic Institute, a new school in Tulsa with bachelor’s completion and graduate degree programs focused on innovation and advanced technology.

-To be incorporated into the OU-Tulsa campus at 4502 E. 41st St., the OU Polytechnic Institute will serve as a workforce solution for Tulsa and northeastern Oklahoma and align OU’s educational and research capabilities with the needs of the region's economy.
+To be incorporated into the OU-Tulsa campus at 41st Street and Yale Avenue, the OU Polytechnic Institute is designed to educate professional workers for Tulsa and northeastern Oklahoma and to align OU’s educational and research capabilities with the needs of the region's economy.

 The school will offer programs to fill jobs in areas such as telehealth, autonomous technology, electric vehicles, cybersecurity, advanced manufacturing and software engineering.